 Hilltop works to find innovative strategies for expanding access to affordable health care coverage and services with the goal of empowering consumers.

-Maryland is 1 of 13 states that operate their own health insurance marketplace.
-Since the passage of the Affordable Care Act in 2010, Hilltop has performed data analytics and policy analysis to the Maryland Health Benefit Exchange (MHBE), the entity responsible for Maryland Health Connection, the state’s marketplace.
+Maryland is 1 of 13 states that operates its own health insurance marketplace.
+Since the passage of the Affordable Care Act in 2010, Hilltop has performed data analytics and policy analysis for the Maryland Health Benefit Exchange (MHBE), the entity responsible for Maryland Health Connection, the state’s marketplace.
 Issues examined include continuity of care, value-based insurance design, provider network standards, and strategies for market stabilization.
 Hilltop is currently developing an out-of-pocket cost calculator for the Maryland Health Connection website to assist consumers with selecting health plans that best meet their estimated health care needs.

 For Maryland Medicaid, Hilltop conducts the annual evaluation of the HealthChoice program, Maryland’s managed care program that serves 1.1 million individuals with capitation payments totaling almost $6 billion annually.
 We also examine service utilization, costs, and outcomes for special programs or populations, such as the Community Health Pilots for home visiting services and assistance with community integration.